harpoonwithaz/General-Purpose-Valorant-Bot/README.md

 Before you begin, ensure you have met the following requirements:

-- Python 3.12.2 or higher is installed on your machine.
+- [Python 3.12.2](https://www.python.org/downloads/) or higher is installed on your machine.
+- [Visual Studio Code](https://code.visualstudio.com/download) is the recommended IDE for developing the discord bot
+- VScode Python and Pylance Extension for the python environment
 - [git](https://git-scm.com/downloads) and [Github Desktop](https://github.com/apps/desktop) for version control
 - [pip](https://pip.pypa.io/en/stable/installation/) is installed for package management.
 - Access to the discord bot application and token (Message harpoonz_ on discord)